 - and media like book trailers and audiobook excerpts.

 In terms of book promotion, these are all key aspects you should be thinking about and pouring your time and resources into, even if you’re not using a Biblet.
 But Biblet serves as a useful hub for these various sources of book marketing.

 I’ve embedded Danielle’s biblet below so you can see how it works (this is how the Biblet would look embedded on any website).
-You can open the Biblet's features using the menu button on the lower left-hand corner.
+You can open the Biblet’s features using the menu button in the lower left-hand corner.

 You can also see some more examples of Biblets at Nielsen’s website.